tonmoycsedu/Questions-Asked-to-Authors-vs-Chatbot/README.md

-# A dataset questions asked to Authors vs a Chatbor
+# A dataset of questions asked to Authors vs a Chatbor

 This is the accompanying dataset for the following research paper: Naimul Hoque, Ayman A Mahfuz, Mayukha Sridhatri Kindi, and Naeemul Hassan.
 2024.
 Towards Designing a Question-Answering Chatbot for Online News: Understanding Questions and Perspectives.